 Acalabrutinib, Venetoclax, and Obinutuzumab in Treating Patients with Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma

-- In cohort 2, subjects must have TP53-aberrant disease defined as: * Del(17p) detected on karyotype and/or fluorescence in situ hybridization (FISH); OR * TP53 mutation
+- In cohort 2, subjects must have TP53-aberrant disease defined as: * Del(17p) detected by karyotype, fluorescence in situ hybridization (FISH); or next-generation sequencing OR * TP53 mutation

 - Participants must have measurable disease (lymphocytosis > 5,000/ul, or palpable or computed tomography [CT] measurable lymphadenopathy >= 1.5 cm, or bone marrow involvement >= 30%)